nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 So 'not true' is not necessarily false or wrong.
 It's just saying that this is one option of the possibilities or perspectives.
 It's saying that the paragraph above does not apply.

 So what?
-Well, this is a powerful notion because now you may assume a point of view that you know is not objectively and absolutely true, but you also know that it is not false or wrong.
+Well, this is a powerful notion because now you may assume a point of view that you know is not objectively and absolutely true, but you also know that it is not false nor wrong.
 It's just the option that serves you best right now.

 > People speak as if they’re stating facts.
 They say things like “You can’t do that” and “Here’s what women want”.
 But it’s just their current perspective.
 It’s their metaphorical time zone, which is probably different from yours.